Yellow Brick Road

 Open Days and the Henry Cecil Open Weekend

 Newmarket’s Henry Cecil Open Weekend has become a popular event in recent years with thousands of people travelling from all over the country to visit Newmarket and see behind the scenes into the yards based in the town.
 Jockey Club Estates plays a fundamental role in delivering the weekend, providing both land and personnel to give visitors the best possible experience.
 The event raises funds for local causes.
-Similar events are run at both Lambourn on Good Friday and Epsom on the August Bank Holiday Monday, allowing visitors an insight into working with racehorses while also providing a family day out and raising money for local charities and benevolent funds.
+Similar events are run at both Lambourn on Good Friday and Epsom in September which marks the beginning of National Racehorse Week, allowing visitors an insight into working with racehorses while also providing a family day out and raising money for local charities and benevolent funds.

 In collaboration with The Jockey Club, Newmarket Town Council and Newmarket Journal, the Rotary Club of Newmarket organised a Community Awards scheme to recognise those in and around the town who have gone ‘above and beyond’ in the past year.
 The past year has been difficult for many people and the club is wanting to recognise those who have exemplified the Rotary motto of Service Above Self by their deeds naturally, and instinctively, without thinking, and without reward.